-As you can see, there a number of areas that require detailed scoping of the capabilities of your new eLearning platform and how this configures with the data you will import into it, as well as how the two will work with each other.
-To do this, you need to be realistic about your technical knowledge and skillset as it applies to your eLearning platform as well as the timeframe you need to accomplish your migration within in order to have your courses available.
-Following you cataloging and purging your data, it is only by accurately assessing your own technical knowhow as well as your undestanding of the migration process (as well as what could potentially go wrong with it) that you are likely to have a successful migration.
+As can be seen, there are a number of areas that require detailed scoping of your new platform’s capabilities and how this configures with the data you will import into it, as well as how the two will work with each other.
+To do this, you need to be realistic about your technical knowledge and skill set as it applies to your eLearning platform.
+You also need to consider the timeframe you need to accomplish your migration within in order to have your courses available.
+Following you cataloging and purging your data, it is only by accurately assessing your own technical know-how as well as your understanding of the migration process (as well as what could potentially go wrong with it) that you are likely to have a successful migration.

-At this point it is important to ask yourself can you realistically complete your data migration to your new eLearning platform yourself, or is this a task best left to professionals?
+At this point, it is important to ask yourself can you realistically complete your data migration to your new platform yourself, or is this a task best left to professionals?

 If you hire a house moving company, why wouldn’t you hire professionals to help you move from one eLearning Platform to another?

-Ask yourself: why should migrating from your old eLearning platform to your new platform be any different that hiring a moving company to get you moved into your new house?
+Ask yourself: why should migrating from your old eLearning platform to your new platform be any different than hiring a moving company to get you moved into your new house?

-By leaving the migration of your data to professionals who have completed this process countless times and who also have firsthand knowledge of a variety of file and data structures and the experience of precisely how those translate into the platform you are moving to, you are able to confidently avoid many mistakes while also giving yourself the peace of mind of knowing that your course content is in good hands.
+By leaving the migration of your data to professionals who have completed this process countless times and have firsthand knowledge of a variety of file and data structures, you are able to confidently avoid many mistakes while also giving yourself the peace of mind of knowing that your course content is in expert hands.